 3.1.12.
-Provisions for attendance at the General Meeting of Shareholders (article 18)
+Provisions for attendance at the General Meeting of Shareholders (Article 18 of the by-laws)

 Other than those stipulated in the bylaws, the rules governing the holding of General Meetings of Shareholders and in particular the calling and holding of such meetings, as well as the rights pertaining to shareholder communication and information, are those set out in the applicable legal provisions.